ranisalt/node-argon2/README.md

   You can do either of the two methods below:

-  1. Force build from source on install
+  1. Force build from source on install.
   ```console
   $ npm install argon2 --build-from-source
   ```

-  2. Ignore `node-argon2` install script and build manually
+  2. Ignore `node-argon2` install script and build manually.
   ```console
   $ npm install argon2 --ignore-scripts
   $ node-gyp rebuild -C ./node_modules/argon2